KxSystems/docs/docs/ref/dotq.md

 .Q.view 2#date
 ```

-Since 4.1 2022.03.25,4.0 2023.05.26 this would signal an `invalid partition filter` error if partition value(s) resulted in no matches with [.Q.PV](#pv-partition-values)
+Since 4.1t 2022.03.25,4.0 2023.05.26 this would signal an `invalid partition filter` error if partition value(s) resulted in no matches with [.Q.PV](#pv-partition-values).

+`.Q.view`, also used when loading an hdb, now utilizes threads to load .d files (column names) since 4.1t 2023.04.17.

 :fontawesome-solid-hand-point-right:
 _Q for Mortals_